Lamden/docs/docs/develop/wallet_api/customize_connection.md

 ```

 ## State Charms
 Charms can be added to your Linked Account details section of the Lamden Wallet and provide state information about your dApps's contract.
-Example would a custome token value, the current player's turn in a game, etc.  There is no limit on the amount of charms you can add.
+An example would a custom token value, the current player's turn in a game, etc.  There is no limit on the amount of charms you can add.
 Define the charms and send them along with your initial connection request.

 Each charm can have an indivudial icon. **All image paths are relative to your dApp's hostname.**

-Key Vaiables
+Key Variables
-&lt;wallet vk&gt; - The Lamden Wallet will subsitute the public key of the keypair created for your dApp
+&lt;wallet vk&gt; - The Lamden Wallet will substitute the public key of the keypair created for your dApp

 ```javascript
 //for example